AllisterRutledge/SMBAbundanceData/README.md

 # SMBAbundanceData
-Reads an abundance data excel file and creates or updates an existing abundance data excel file.
+Reads an occupancy data excel file and creates or updates an existing abundance data excel file.

 Things to rememember: